Do Go On - 334 - Pan Am Flight 73

 Well, Bob, thanks so much for that great report.

-That brings us to everyone's favorite section of the show,
+That brings us to everyone's favorite section of the show.

-where we get to thank a lot of our great supporters
+where we get to thank a lot of our great supporters who keep this show running.

 It goes for about 30 to 40 minutes.